University of New Orleans picture identification card is required for all UNO borrowers. Patrons will not be able

 to checkout material without this card, or a special borrower's card available for non-UNO affiliates.
 Others

 who qualify for check out privileges are issued a special borrower's card at the Public Services Desk which is required for check out, as well as a current picture identification card.
 Items charged to this card remain the responsibility of the individual named on the card.
-UNO ID's are available in Room 138 of the Liberal Arts
+UNO ID's are available in Room 101-Q of the University Computing and Communications building.

 Due Dates and Renewals